-All students complete a 6 week Family Medicine Clinical Clerkship rotation.
-Students have the option of completing either two 3-week rotations or one 6-week rotation with family doctors throughout the Maritimes.
+All students complete a six week Family Medicine Clinical Clerkship rotation.
+Students have the option of completing either two three-week rotations or one sixweek rotation with family doctors throughout the Maritimes.
 During this time third year medical students (clerks) will have the opportunity to augment the knowledge they gained during the Med I and II years.

-The unit begins with a half day of orientation and seminars and ends with evaluations including a project presentation, an OSCE and a Multiple Choice Exam.
+The unit begins with a half day of orientation, webinars and project presentations are done throughout each six week rotation.
+Clerks are evaluated by In Training Evaluation Reports, OSCEs and a Multiple Choice Exam.